Explosive detonates in Baghdad, targets Australian diplomats

 The firebrand clerics supporters have regularly protested, demanding the dissolution of parliament and early elections.

-On Tuesday, Al-Sadr's supporters pitched tents and protested outside the Supreme Judicial Council, accusing them of being politicized in favor of their Iran-backed allies.
+On Tuesday, Al-Sadr's supporters pitched tents and protested outside the Supreme Judicial Council, accusing it of being politicized in favor of their Iran-backed allies.